-Everybody has a little bit of extra stuff lying around their house.
-Whether you’ve resolved to get your home organized this year, or you’re just sick of all that extra clutter in your home, taking the time to learn how to declutter and organize your space is a great decision.
+Pretty much everybody has a little bit of extra stuff lying around their house.
+Whether you’ve resolved to get your home organized this year, or you are just sick of all of the extra clutter , taking the time to learn how to declutter and organize your space is always a great decision.

-But the task of decluttering can be a little bit stressful – especially if you’re worried about the mess you’re going to make in the process of organizing your home.
+I know that the task of decluttering can be a bit stressful – especially if you’re worried about the mess you are inevitably going to make in the process of organizing your home.